Total pageviews

 An un-Western mind concept

-It is important to understand that bimaadizi and bimaadad existences do not reflect zhaaganash (western) worldviews.
-These concepts are often wrongly translated by language scholars as “animate” and “inanimate,” a Zhaaganash-oriented concept expressed through formal grammar rules that (misleadingly) structure Anishinaabe languages by describing things as alive (possessing spirit) and dead (not possessing spirit).
-It's no exaggeration to say that it is only through Anishinaabemowin (the language) that a clear line between Anishinaabe worldview and Zhaagaanash thought has been maintained.
-The key to understanding these relationships is therefore to be found in Anishinaabe language itself, and in the traditional stories, ceremonies, and philosophical teachings of the MIDEWIWIN and WAABANOOWIWIN.
+It is crucial to recognize that bimaadizi and bimaadad existences do not align with zhaaganash (western) worldviews.
+These concepts are frequently mistranslated by language scholars as “animate” and “inanimate,” a Zhaaganash-centric idea conveyed through formal grammar rules that inaccurately represent Anishinaabe languages by categorizing things as alive (having spirit) and dead (lacking spirit).
+It's no exaggeration to state that only through Anishinaabemowin (the language) has a distinct boundary between Anishinaabe worldview and Zhaagaanash thought been preserved.
+The key to understanding these relationships lies in the Anishinaabe language itself, and in the traditional stories, ceremonies, and philosophical teachings of the MIDEWIWIN and WAABANOOWIWIN.

 _______________________________________________________________________________